 Medical and social aspects play into our society's treatment of aging individuals.

 As people age, vision, hearing, and other sensory capacities gradually decline.
 Although each individual ages at a different rate, older persons typically experience some level of dimming eyesight, fading hearing, loss of memory, decreased comprehension rate, and physical impairment.
 These impairments can diminish older persons' abilities to perform daily tasks, decrease mobility, and can affect elders' communication with others.
 Statistics show that the elderly comprise a significant proportion of physiologically impaired Americans:

-- Approximately 10 to 15 percent of adults over 60 have severe memory problems
+- Approximately 27 percent of adults over 60 have severe memory problems

 - About 48 percent of Americans over 65 years of age have at least one chronic health condition.

 The U.S. Census Bureau estimated that almost 85.3 million Americans were disabled in 2014, or about one of every four Americans.
 However, this rate may be skewed when considering the rates present in nursing facilities or other assisted living facilities (96.7 percent).
 This figure is expected to rise as the number of older Americans living longer lives increases.
 Most common forms of disability included difficulties crouching, standing, pushing/pulling, and walking.

 Mental Health Issues

 Some of the more common mental health issues impacting the elderly are depression, dementia, and substance abuse.
 Clinical depression in the elderly is common, affecting about six million Americans age 65 and older.
 Depression in the elderly tends to be undertreated, often because symptoms are frequently confused with the effects of multiple illnesses and the medications used to treat them.

 Dementia is a decline in mental ability that affects memory, thinking, problem-solving, concentration, perception, and behavior.
 Some forms of dementia, such as Alzheimer's disease, are degenerative.
 People with dementia can become confused.
 Some people also become restless or display repetitive behavior and may also seem irritable, tearful, or agitated.
 People with dementia often need a longer time to make decisions, may need an advocate to speak on their behalf, and are likely to experience varying levels of mental functioning based on the day and time of day.